nomp-org/libnomp/docs/build.rst

 .. code-block:: bash

     ./lncfg --enable-docs
-    ./lninstall
+    ./lnbuild

 Use `lnrun` to open the user documentation locally.
-You can specify the browser with option `-B`.
+You can specify the browser with option `--browser`.
 For example, to open the documentation in firefox:

 .. code-block:: bash

-    lnrun docs -B firefox
+    lnrun docs --browser firefox

 If you do not specify the browser, it opens the documentation in chrome by default.